chillenzer/memmansurvey/README.md

 * **PDFLatex**
   * Tested with `pdfTeX 3.141592653-2.6-1.40.25`

 The framework was tested on an A40 with architecture version `sm_86` and CUDA 12.1.
-Gallatin should build and run for volta architecture, but this hasn't been tested.
+Gallatin should build and run for architecture >= volta, but this hasn't been tested.
 Performance may differ on older architectures as hardware accelleartion is not available for some instructions.

 # Determine your architecture code